 4 DISCUSSION AND CONCLUSIONS

 4.1 Introduction

 4.1.1 The discussion concentrates on features that are dated and can be grouped.
-It is presented chronologically to help set the findings into context within their wider landscape setting.
+It is presented chronologically to help set the findings into context within their wider landscape setting (see Fig. 2 for plan).